 - About Us

 If you’re going to deviate from the norm, make sure it’s evident what a user can expect to find in each portion of your website.
+To learn more about organizing web pages in intuitive ways, check out our guide to common website structures.

 Keep It Short